Butuo County

-Butou is considered very impoverished, traditional and still significantly influenced by the legacy of feudalism and slavery, which was only reformed in the 1950s.
+Butuo is considered very impoverished, traditional and still significantly influenced by the legacy of feudalism and slavery, which was only reformed in the 1950s.
 Most villagers make a living through animal husbandry.
 Almost all of the non-agrarian economy is concentrated in the county seat.
 It is a 'key county' for National Poverty Alleviation and Development work, with as of 2018, 122 poverty-stricken designated villages in the county, and 57,000 poor people.

 The bamboo mouth harp (Kouxian) of Butou County was included as intangible cultural heritage of the Yi People.

 Administrative divisions

-Butuo County administers 3 towns and 27 townships.
+Butuo County administers 8 towns and 4 townships.